SiddharthSule/My-Projects/README.md

 # My-Projects
-Hi!
-This repository contains all my completed programming projects.
+This repository contains all my completed and ongoing programming projects